bshack/trndyModel/README.md

 });
 ```

+Whenever a model changes it will emit a 'change' event.

 Model and collection events are emited using Node.js' events module.
 For more options on how to listen to events please look at the Node.js documentation:

 https://nodejs.org/api/events.html

 ### Set

-Save some data in the model.
-This will emit a 'change' event.
+Save some data in the model:

 ```
 modelColor.set({